Alexeyzhu/TitanicEvaluator/README.md

 * The Java code that read the model from **lr.pmml** file, apply it to the test data **test.csv**, and upload the result to the **submission.csv** file.

-I used LogisticRegression model from sklearn library in Python, wrap it into [PMMLPipeline](https://github.com/jpmml/sklearn2pmml) and transferred it to Java via [JPMML](https://github.com/jpmml/jpmml-sklearn) library.
+I used LogisticRegression model from sklearn library in Python, wrapped it into [PMMLPipeline](https://github.com/jpmml/sklearn2pmml) and transferred it to Java via [JPMML](https://github.com/jpmml/jpmml-sklearn) library.

 * Python part (*ModelTrain.py*)